src-unn/SRC-Website/CONTRIBUTING.md

 * Search [GitHub](https://github.com/src-unn/SRC-Website/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
-* Please not that you must be an acknowledged member of the SRC, or a recognized contributor, before sending pull requests.
-We cannot accept code without this.
+* Please note that you must be an acknowledged member of the SRC-WebDev Team, or a recognized contributor, with write-access to the repository before you can push your commits.
 * Make your changes in a new git branch:

      ```shell